Pantsuits: Scrapbook of a Style Revolution: How Women Stood Up and Shocked the World by Daring to Wear Pants

 Even Oleg Cassini — one of Jackie Kennedy’s favorite designers — went on the record with his own anti-pant rant.
 In 1966, he wrote, “If you want to sit there and tell me that they are comfortable, I would be the first to believe you.
 But if you try and tell me that they’re feminine, flattering, alluring or what have you, forget it.”

 Inside are stories and sales pitches the way they were initially published, so you can see how the designs and the dramas unfolded year by year.
-We’ll take you from the pantsuit’s dawn as a fashion fad until the it peak popularity, when women were finally allowed to wear those outfits to work, to school… and even to the White House.
+We’ll take you from the pantsuit’s dawn as a fashion fad until its peak popularity, when women were finally allowed to wear those outfits to work, to school… and even to the White House.

-For years, pundits said a woman’s choice to wear slacks was improper — but eventually the clothing was deemed (mostly) acceptable in polite society.
+For years, pundits said a woman’s choice to wear slacks was improper — but eventually, the clothing was deemed (mostly) acceptable in polite society.
 In the words of Erma Bombeck: “Pantsuits are no longer a declaration of sex, sympathies or a compromise to femininity.”

 Although many fashions have come and gone over the years, one thing is as true today as ever: A pantsuit is more than just a style choice — it is a statement.